epicturkey/Vivrant.Particles/README.md

     - Snow and Rain particle generators completed
     - Allow multiple instances of Particle Frames on same page
     - CPU\Lifecycle Pause: When browser window\tab is not focused, animations will slow, and eventually pause.
 This uses JS 'document.hasFocus()'
-    - CPU\Lifecycle Resume: Once browser window or tab regains focus, animations will begin again.
+    - CPU\Lifecycle Resume: Once browser window\tab regains focus, animations will begin again.
 This uses JS 'document.hasFocus()'